Green Acorns Falling Early? Here’s What It Means

 Green acorns?
 What does it mean, and what does it mean for the upcoming winter?

 Do falling acorns have anything to do with predicting the weather?
 If you have oak trees in your yard, you are probably familiar with the task of raking up tons of acorns in the fall.
-However, sometimes many small green acorns fall from oak trees like crazy, even in the middle of summer.
-What does this mean and does the amount of green acorns mean anything about winter weather?
+Sometimes, though, many small green acorns fall from oak trees like crazy, even in the middle of summer.
+What does this mean, and does the amount of green acorns mean anything about the coming winter?
+Here is what an early green drop is telling you, and what it is not.

 Green acorns on an oak are a common sight in summer.